hayanisaid/React-Native-developer-roadmap/README.md

 #💅 Styling
-Styling is in Important step in React Native development.
+Learn how to do styling in React Native with these resources below:
 ### 📖 Articles
 - 📌 [Styling in React Native](https://blog.bitsrc.io/styling-in-react-native-c48caddfbe47)
 - 📌 [React Native style docs](https://reactnative.dev/docs/style)